 Built into the hillside, the temple is surrounded by lush forest and offers picturesque views of Kamakura.
 The autumn foliage here is especially stunning.

-Very popular at new year and in the spring, the expansive Hokkaido Shrine is surrounded by nature.
+Very popular at new year and in the spring, the expansive Hokkaido Shrine in Sapporo enshrines four deities and is surrounded by nature.

 It’s a fetching sight when blanketed in snow or abloom with cherry blossoms in the spring.

 From educational institutions of peace & human rights, to cutting-edge contemporary art museums, here are five must-see museums in Japan.